nkdAgility/azure-devops-migration-tools/docs/faq.md

 ## Work items are not migrated

-Maybe you see a `TF237124: Work Item is not ready to save` error when you atempt to do a migration.
+Maybe you see a `TF237124: Work Item is not ready to save` error when you attempt to do a migration.

 A number of processors have a setting `"PrefixProjectToNodes": false`.
 If set to true this inserts the name of the source Team Project into the created structure e.g. Area path, Iteration path, or Work Item queries.
 It is also used by the migration processor.